PudgyPoppins/caps/README.md

 			* On the recurring event, change the RRULE; either add an UNTIL field with the date at that point, or modify the until (shortening it) to be at that point
 			* Then, create a new recurring event with the same RRULE (save for the changed until value, and the changed dtstart), and apply the updates to it
 			* do a filter search for children events that have a start_time after the original recurring event.
 For loop through 'em, apply the update, change the parent, then save
+		* all events:
-		* all events: search for the children, apply the updates, then update the parent
+			* apply the updates to the eldest event
+			* search through all of the child events, and set all of the s_* field values as None, it'll inherit them from the eldest event!

 	* important note: if an event is updated for "this and following events", then somebody goes back and edits "all events", then this just doesn't work.
 		* the fix: modify code to allow parents to have multiple generations of children.
 We're going to have grandkids.
 Then, use some sort of recursive method to get all of the children of the original.